Post

 sudo kmodgenca -a

-Now you need to register the generated key in the UEFI firmware’s MOK:
+Now you need to enroll the generated key into the UEFI firmware’s MOK.

 1